When you are admitted to Redcliffe Hospital you can elect to be treated as a private or public patient.

 In many cases you are able to choose your doctor (excluding obstetrics) to treat you as long as your doctor of choice has the right to practice at the hospital and agrees to treat you.
 Otherwise you will be provided with a specialist at the hospital who will treat you.
 You can request a single room if your health fund policy covers this however please be aware that while private patients are treated in Queensland Health hospitals, a single room is not guaranteed.
 We always prioritise singles rooms for very ill or infectious patients.

 Making the decision

-You can pay your pharmacy bill in person, over the phone or mail.
+You can pay your medication bill online, in person or by mail.